heshandevaka/ARMOR/README.md

 By default, training will run on GPUs `0` and `1`.
 This will optimize the query encoder weights and learned temperatures, saving checkpoints and logs under the `checkpoints/` directory.

 ### 3. Evaluation
-After training completes, run evaluations for both the baseline configurations (Closed-Book, Base RAG) and your trained ARMOR checkpoint against the **Tele-Eval** and **Tele-QnA** benchmarks:
+After training completes, run evaluations for both the baseline configurations (Closed-Book, Base RAG) and your trained ARMOR checkpoint against the **Tele-Eval** benchmark:

 ```bash
 cd ../evaluation